datacarpentry/image-processing/_extras/edge-detection.md

 It is obvious that the "edge" here is not so sudden!
-So, any skimage method to detect edges in an image must be able to decide where the edge is, and place appropriately-colored pixels in that location.
+So, any skimage method to detect edges in an image must be able to decide where the edge is, and place appropriately-coloured pixels in that location.

 ## Canny edge detection